 Baker first used Aguafina script in his 2017 family drama “Florida Project,” about a poor mother and daughter living in a motel.
 It’s also in evidence in his “Red Rocket” and “Tangerine” movies.

 Here and there, branding using graphics or text exists in entertainment.
-For instance, the early Motown Records record albums followed a similar template of assembling large blocks in solid bright colors in its earliest days.
-Buyers of vinyl record clearly recognized the brand characterized by melodic, up-tempo rhythm-and-blues
+For instance, the early Motown Records record albums followed a similar template of assembling large blocks in solid bright colors for its album jackets in its earliest days.
+Buyers of Motown vinyl records clearly recognized the brand across multiple artists that is characterized by melodic, up-tempo rhythm-and-blues.

 And sometimes movies try to brand colors, such as the yellow hue signature employed by 2006 artbuster hit “Little Miss Sunshine.”